Platelet Rich Plasma (PRP)

 It’s typical that multiple treatments will be necessary to receive complete benefits.
 For most aesthetic treatments 3-6 treatments are typically necessary over the course of several months.
 Your physician will evaluate and recommend a customized program tailored to you individual needs.

-Does PRP hurt?
+How Much Does PRP Cost

 According to the American Academy of Orthopaedic Surgeons, very few insurance plans will provide any reimbursement for PRP injections.
 The costs must largely be paid out-of-pocket.
 The costs can also vary from location to location and on how the injections are used.
 Some of the reported costs nationwide include the following: